kshetritej/OneBottle/readme.md

 ## About

-**One Bottle** is a web application that allows users to create and manage their own online store.
+**One Bottle** is a mobile first, web application that allows users to create and manage their own online store.
 It provides a user-friendly interface for managing categories, products, orders, customers and feedbacks/reviews.
 The application is built using .NET Core and C# in server-side, uses EF-Core for dealing with MSSQL database and React with Typescript for the front-end.\*

 ## Features